 If you can anticipate a bump in the road, you can usually swerve before you hit it.
-That’s the philosophy behind learning more about common mistakes that can occur during an ERP implementation.
+That’s the philosophy behind learning about common mistakes that can occur during an ERP implementation.

 While no one likes to envision their own project going awry, the reality is that it could happen.
 Even implementations that seem well-planned and strategically aligned can fall victim to unforeseen issues.